learn-co-curriculum/precollege-summer-advanced-web-design-track/README.md

-<a href='https://learn.co/lessons/precollege-summer-advanced-web-design-track' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/precollege-summer-advanced-web-design-track' title='Pre-College Advanced to Web Design Track'>Pre-College Advanced to Web Design Track</a> on Learn.co and start learning to code for free.</p>